jttoivon/data-analysis-with-python-spring-2019/index.rst

 solve and then submit to the TMC system for checking.
 In order to continue with next week's exercises you need to get at least 80% of the points from exercises of the previous week.
-Note that from some exercises it is possible to get more that one point.
+Note that from some exercises it is possible to get more than one point.
+The deadlines, shown below, are hard and no exceptions will be made, so finish and submit your solutions early.

+Teaching workshop (pajaopetus) will be held weekly in Exactum building in Kumpula in room B221 on Thurdays 10.00 - 12.00 (14.3. - 5.5.).

 +------+-----------------+----------------------+
 | Week | Deadline        | Theme                |